Free Estate Planning Forms

 How to Avoid a Dispute Over Your Remains

-Many people mistakenly believe it is enough to simply make an oral statement to a partner, friend or relative about their memorial preferences.
-Unfortunately, a verbal statement is unlikely to be enforced if there is litigation over the right to control the disposition of your remains.
-To ensure your last wishes are carried out, you must put them in writing in a document that meets the requirements of state law.
+Many people mistakenly believe it is enough to make an oral statement to a partner, friend or relative about their memorial preferences.
+Unfortunately, a verbal statement is unlikely to be enforced if there is litigation over disposition of remains.
+To ensure your last wishes are carried out, you must put them in writing in a document that meets state law requirements.

-The type of document you should use to appoint an individual to control the disposition of your remains varies from state to state.
-Some state legislatures have adopted forms specifically for appointing an agent, but many other states have not.
-Consult an estate planning attorney licensed in your state for information on the type of document you should use and make sure the document you use can be located by the person you want to oversee your arrangements.
-Discuss your plans with someone close to you so there are no surprises at a time when your loved ones may be grief-stricken.
+The form you should use varies from state to state.
+Some state legislatures have adopted forms specifically for appointing an agent, but many others have not.
+Consult an estate planning attorney licensed in your state for information on the type of document to use and make sure it can be located by the person you want to oversee your arrangements.
+See finding an attorney.
+Discuss your plans with someone close to you so there are no surprises at a time when your loved ones may be grief stricken.

-• If your state has a statutory form for appointing an agent to control the disposition of your remains, execute the form in accordance with the requirements of your state.
-These forms are usually part of right of disposition statutes.
-If your state does not have an approved form, ask an attorney to prepare an affidavit documenting your wishes and have the affidavit properly witnessed and/or notarized.
+3. If your state has a statutory form for appointing an agent to control disposition of remains, execute the form.
+Note: These forms are usually part of right of disposition statutes.
+If your state does not have an approved form, ask a lawyer to prepare an affidavit documenting your wishes.

-• Enter into a preneed contract with a funeral home or mortuary and prearrange all of your services.
-If you desire maximum control over your funeral, burial, etc., making the arrangements in advance is one of the best options.
-Nevertheless, you should evaluate all the pros and cons of making this type of commitment.
-Also, be aware that there is no guarantee the funeral home will strictly follow your instructions.
+There is no guarantee the funeral home will strictly follow your instructions.
 Funeral homes have been known to follow the instructions of surviving family members despite different instructions of the decedent in a preneed contract.
-If you use this method to plan your final arrangements, you should also take the steps outlined above as an additional precaution to ensure your instructions are followed.
+You should also take the steps outlined above as a precaution to ensure your instructions are followed.

-• If your last wishes include helping others by being an organ or tissue donor, visit our page on Organ Donation for more information.
+5. If your last wishes include helping others by being an organ or tissue donor, review our article on organ donation.

 If you ask some people what they want to happen to their body after they die, they are apathetic.
 Many are content to let their surviving relatives make their final arrangements.
 Others have very strong feelings about their final resting place and how they want to be memorialized.
 If you are religious, you may want to ensure the burial traditions of your religion are carefully followed.
 If you are not religious, you may want to avoid being subjected in death to religious ceremonies that reflect the beliefs of a parent or spouse rather than your own.

-There are many other reasons for desiring control over the disposition of your remains.
-Perhaps you have a fear of being buried or do not wish to be cremated.
+Perhaps you have a fear of being buried or do not want to be cremated.
 You may want your ashes scattered in an area you hold sacred.
 Some people want to be buried in a family plot alongside other relatives.
-Your partner may want the right to keep your ashes as a source of comfort, but may not have the right to do so unless he or she is appointed as agent for the disposition of your remains in a valid legal document.
+See burial options and cremation.
+Your partner may want the right to keep your ashes as a source of comfort, but may not have the right to do so unless he or she is appointed as agent for disposition of remains in a valid legal document.

-If you want to control the disposition of your remains for any reason, you will need to find out how to do so in a manner that is enforceable under your state’s laws.
-To learn more about controlling the disposition of your remains in your state, consult an estate planning attorney, contact a local mortician, or contact the funeral home directors association in your state.
+If you want to control the disposition of your remains for any reason, you need to do so in a manner that is enforceable under the laws of the state where you are domiciled.
+To find applicable state statutes, refer to our state laws page.
+To learn more, contact the funeral home directors association in your state.

 If there is a dispute over the disposition of human remains, the next of kin or another individual may petition the court for an order granting authority to take possession of the remains and direct the final arrangements.
-A mortuary or funeral home that is holding the remains may also file a petition for a court order regarding disposition of the decedent’s remains.
-In some cases, the court may appoint an administrator to oversee the handling of the decedent’s remains until the legal dispute is resolved.
+The mortuary holding the remains may also petition for a court order regarding disposition of decedent’s remains.
+In some cases, the court may appoint an administrator to oversee the handling of the decedent’s remains until the dispute is resolved.

-In some situations, a family member may oppose the type of arrangements that are being planned, such as cremation.
-In such a situation, the individual may decide to file a request for injunctive relief, such as a temporary restraining order, to prevent the party with possession of the deceased’s remains from having the cremation services performed.
+In some situations, a family member may oppose the arrangements being planned, such as cremation.
+In such a situation, the individual may decide to file a request for injunctive relief, such as a temporary restraining order, to prevent the party with possession of deceased’s remains from having the cremation services performed.

-While a dispute over the disposition of a deceased person’s remains is typically a matter for the probate court, consult an estate planning lawyer licensed in your state for more information.
+While a dispute over the disposition of a deceased person’s remains is typically a matter for the probate court, some states handle it differently.
+Consult a probate lawyer about the laws in your state.